Department website: https://www.uwplatt.edu/department/mechanical-industrial-engineering

 By graduation, students in our program are expected to attain the following student outcomes:

-(1) an ability to identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics
+(1) an ability to identify, formulate and solve complex engineering problems by applying the principles of engineering, science and mathematics

 (2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors